 One of the most common denials in behavioral healthcare is a medical necessity denial.
 These denials occur in almost every case of substance use treatment.
 Carriers use medical based criteria to decide if a client's care can be authorized.
-If a client doesn't meet criteria, claims will be denied for lack o medical necessity.
+If a client doesn't meet specified criteria, claims will be denied for lack of medical necessity.

 If a claim is denied, the provider or client has the opportunity to appeal the decision.
-These appeals take time to process, but they can be won if the correct procedures are followed.
+These appeals take time to process, but can be won if the correct procedures are followed.

 At AVA we differentiate ourselves from other billing companies by relentlessly pursuing payment on denials and appeals until our clients receive what they are due.